ummjevel/Generative-AI-for-beginners-dotnet/04-PracticalSamples/readme.md

 });
 ```

-With it we can create the MemoryContext, as our vector store to compare to the user's query, and return the most relevant products, as follows:
+With it we can create the `MemoryContext`, as our vector store to compare to the user's query, and return the most relevant products, as follows:

 ```csharp
 // Iterate over the products and add them to the memory